Neilus03/NegMed/README.md

 ### Final Words

-This project is an exciting journey into the intersection of computer vision and natural language processing.
-We hope that this project can serve as a helpful resource for those interested in image captioning, deep learning, and AI in general.
+This project is an exciting journey into the intersection of medical texts and natural language processing.
+We hope that this project can serve as a helpful resource for those interested in Named Entity Recognition, deep learning, and AI in general.

-It´s worth to note that our main goal has been always learning as much as we can, that´s why we chose this project, we really thought that would be the most challenging as well as self-rewarding, and so it has been, we put a lot of effort but it paid off completely, regardless of te mark.

 We appreciate having had this experience that has helped us a lot to understand how complicated a real world NLP project can be, but also how exciting it is to get results after having done hard work.